When is it time to update a 60 Minutes story? After 22 years of producing for Lesley Stahl, Shari Finkelstein has it down to a science.

 "We have to be convinced that they've progressed enough, that it would stand on its own as a fascinating 60 Minutes story," Stahl said.

-The video above was produced by Brit McCandless Farmer and Sarah Shafer Prediger.
+The video above was originally published on November 24, 2019 and produced by Brit McCandless Farmer and Sarah Shafer Prediger.
 Rebecca Chertok Gonsalves was the associate producer.
 It was edited by Sarah Shafer Prediger.